Pedro0-cmd/Pedro0-cmdazure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/6e9e75e4-bd22-403e-901e-237898093a18)

-"Don’t forget to type `exit` to log out.
+Don’t forget to type `exit` to log out.

 <h3>Inspecting DHCP Traffic in Wireshark</h3>

-"Go back to Wireshark and enter `dhcp` in the filter.
+Go back to Wireshark and enter `dhcp` in the filter.
 Then, type `ipconfig /renew` in the Command Prompt.
 This may temporarily disconnect your virtual machine, but it will help you see that DHCP also has traffic.
-You can verify this by observing Wireshark."
+You can verify this by observing Wireshark.

 ![image](https://github.com/user-attachments/assets/4f30ec1c-520d-461a-bd48-a893ce21970f)

 ![image](https://github.com/user-attachments/assets/48cec906-5087-405c-bd33-6574f40f2ca2)